 County Treasurer's Office

-All county income including the Meeker County Memorial Hospital, passes through this office.
+All county income and expenses, including the Meeker County Memorial Hospital, passes through this office.
 The financial responsibility of this office includes a complete accounting of monies collected and disbursed by all county departments including banking and reconciliation of accounts.
 The Treasurer is the investment officer of the County and is responsible for all investments.
 The monies are processed accurately and deposits of all county funds are made on a timely basis in banks designated as depositories, which have been approved by the county board.
 The entire portfolio must be managed using discretion and analyzing each investment as to the safety, liquidity and rate of return.

 Vital records are kept in this office also.
 All birth, death, marriage records for the county are accessible here.
 Other items handled include passport photos, notary public commissions, and clergy credentials.